preciofishbone/OmniaDocsG2/_build/html/_sources/working-with-documents/controlled-documents-library-settings/index.rst.txt

 .. image:: edit-controlled-library-general.png

 + **Title**: You can edit or add a Title for the list in all languages available for the tenant.
 The default language is mandatory.
-+ **Open In Client App**: Per default, documents are opened in the online Office 365 application.
++ **Open In Client App**: Per default, documents are opened in the online Microsoft 365 application.
 If documents should be opened in the locally installed application instead, select this option.

 Display
 ----------